-Did some of them accept Jesus later?
+Did some of them become Christians later?
 We do not know.We are told that many of the priests believed after Jesus’ return to heaven (Acts 6:7).
+That is, they become Christians.
 It has been assumed by some that the Apostle Paul might have been one of the religious leaders, but we do not know for certain.
 The Bible never tells us.
-Since the apostle Paul eventually believed in Jesus Christ (Acts 9:1-19), it is possible that one of those calling for Jesus’ death did finally believe and submit himself.
+Since the apostle Paul eventually believed in Jesus Christ (Acts 9:1-19) and became an an apostle strong indicates he had been watching and haring Jesus teach from his baptism (Acts 1:21-22).
+It is possible that one of those calling for Jesus’ death did finally believe and submit himself.

-We do not know if Pontius Pilate or Herod ever accepted Jesus.
+We do not know if Pontius Pilate or Herod ever became Christians.
 Only God knows.
 The same is true for any of the religious leaders.
 Yet, an ancient archive reveals an amazing fact about Pontius Pilate.
 Here are several statements attributed to him by an ancient writer,

 At His coming the lame will leap as a deer, and the stammering tongue will clearly speak: the blind will see, and the lepers will be healed; and the dead will rise, and walk.
 And that He did those things, you can learn from the Acts of Pontius Pilate. – Justin Martyr, First Apology 48

 They pierced my hands and my feet, was used in reference to the nails of the cross which were driven into His hands and feet.
 And. . . they cast lots for His clothes, and after they crucified Him distributed it among them.
 And that these things did happen, you can ascertain from the Acts of Pontius Pilate. – Justin Martyr, First Apology 35